 Before I start, let me acknowledge the good intentions of the Thomas B. Fordham Institute in general and of the authors of this report in particular.
 As readers will surely agree when they read the report,I have no doubt that the Institute meant well and that in its own view, The State of State Standards is a constructive effort to reach common ground, and therefore a genuine and well-judged compromise.
 But I believe it is mistaken.
 I will focus on those mistakes in the coming pages rather than on State Standards’ considerable virtues.

 The Fordham Institute’s State Standards, unfortunately, is gravely flawed.
-The Fordham Institute now advocates for Action Civics, also known as “protest civics,” in its assessment of each state’s content standards.
+The Fordham Institute now advocates for Action Civics, also known as “protest civics” in its assessment of each state’s content standards.
 Each state’s civic instruction is upgraded or downgraded depending on its commitment to Action Civics.
-It is impossible to tell how much of the Fordham Institute’s judgment of “Content and Rigor” is really a judgment of each state’s commitment to Action Civics.
-The Fordham Institute’s survey is therefore unreliable.
+It is impossible to tell how much of the Fordham Institute’s judgment of “Content and Rigor” is really a judgement of each state’s commitment to Action Civics.
+The Fordham Institute’s survey therefore is unreliable.

 The Nature of Action Civics